fettstorch/cli-snake/README.md

 - Added a score multiplier.
 The more flies are currently being swallowed the more points you get.
 This rewards ideal pathing.
 - Added input buffering in order to make the controls more responsive.
 This should prevent losing very quickly executed inputs.

+## Deployment

+For instructions on how to deploy the serverless functions, please see the [web/README.md](./web/README.md).